Jelly Bean Tree Artisans on the move

 "In addition, we are planning craft classes, on-site craft help, extended hours, open house events and fundraisers."

 Anyone wishing to become a member may call 802-869-2099, or visit the shop and pick up an application.
 Exhibiting artists’ submissions must pass a jury process based on workmanship, originality and use of materials.
-This assures a high standard of craftsmanship, which The Jelly Bean Tree Artisans customers expect.

 Once accepted, co-op members receive payment on a commission basis.
 The cooperative helps new members with marketing, display and pricing.
 Members, who staff the shop receive a larger commission.